-- Provides a number of ways to reach you: mailing address, telephone, fax, e-mail address, and sometimes your assistant's telephone number and alternate phone numbers for you
+- Provides a number of ways to reach you: mailing address, business telephone, cell phone, email address, and sometimes your assistant’s telephone number

 How to hand out business cards, and to whom?

-- If you're reasonably sure you'll be dealing with someone in the future, ask for a business card and give yours in return.
-Probably the one exception is when you encounter a top executive who clearly outranks you; if such a senior person wants your card, she will ask for it, or she will give you her card if she wants you to have hers, she will tell you so.
+- If you’re reasonably sure you’ll be dealing with someone in the future, offer your card and ask for one in return.
+Probably the one exception is when you encounter a top executive who clearly outranks you; if a senior person wants your card, she will ask for it, or she will give you her card if she wants you to have it.

-- When given a card, don't just snatch it and jam it into your pocket.
+- When given a card, don’t just snatch it and jam it into your pocket.
 Take a moment to look at it, perhaps complimenting its design.
-Then slip it into your wallet or date book.
+Then slip it into your wallet, card case, or date book.

-- Offering your card privately to someone at a social event is perfectly fine- but suggest holding off on detailed business talk until another day.
-Don't pop out your card in the middle of a dinner that has nothing to do with business; if you want to present one, wait until you've left the table and are saying your good-byes.
+- Offering your card privately to someone at a social event is perfectly fine—but hold off on detailed business talk until another day.
+Don’t pop out your card in the middle of a dinner that has nothing to do with business; if you want to present your card, wait until you’ve left the table and are saying your good-byes.